 CityArts offers people of all ages and cultural backgrounds the opportunity to participate in diverse art programming throughout the year.
 Since it began in 1998, CityArts has been dedicated to providing education, information and artistic opportunities to all members of the community.

 CityArts is home to more than 35 professional artists who teach art to the community.
 Each session, these artists engage with students who learn how to create pieces of art in a supportive community setting.
-Classes are offered in digital arts, photography, fiber, silversmithing, glass fusing, glass blowing, painting, pottery and drawing.
+Classes are offered in digital arts, photography, mixed media, silversmithing, glass fusing, glass blowing, painting, pottery and drawing.

 How CityArts Began

 CityArts has always been intended as the City’s creative outlet, a place for the entire community to come and be expressive in an affordable and fun way.